keyichen313/Reading_Notes/tool_kit.md

 Type following command to delete a file:

-rm -rf 'The Name Of The File That Needs To Be Deleted Here'
+rm -rf 'The Name Of The File That Needs To Be Deleted Here'</P>

-8.different creation
+<p>8.different creation
   - create a directory: mkdir
-  - create a file: touch
+  - create a file: touch</p>